Featured Post

 I am a PhD Candidate in Neuroscience at Vanderbilt University, researching sensorimotor issues in autism under the co-mentorship of Prof. Mark Wallace (Multisensory Lab, Vanderbilt University) and Prof. Carissa Cascio (LASR Lab, University of Kansas).
-My work is supported by several prestigious grants and examines how autistics perceive and interact with their surroundings, particularly through the lens of Peripersonal Space (PPS), multisensory integration, and predictive coding.
+My work is supported by several prestigious grants and examines how autistics perceive and interact with their surroundings, particularly through the lens of Peripersonal Space (PPS) and multisensory integration.
 I hope my research not only expands our understanding of these processes but also contributes to translatable solutions for the autism community.

 Beyond PPS, my interest extends to developing ecologically valid methodologies, integrating VR/AR for neuroscience research, and experimental design that capture a wider range of autistic profiles.
 Updating research methods is essential, as that allows us to get a more comprehensive understanding of underlying issues in autism, so that we can develop effective solutions that address the full spectrum.